jhuckaby/Cronicle/README.md

 This will keep all JavaScript and CSS unobfuscated (original source served as separate files).

-I highly recommend the following `.gitignore` file at the base of the project, if you plan on committing changes and sending pull requests:
+I highly recommend placing the following `.gitignore` file at the base of the project, if you plan on committing changes and sending pull requests:

 ```
 .gitignore